 By 2050 the Dutch government aims to reduce greenhouse emissions by 95% compared to 1990 figures.
-The Hague set ambitious goals to become CO2 neutral by 2030 and achieve a net-zero CO2 footprint 20 years ahead of the Netherlands.
+The Hague set ambitious goals to become carbon neutral by 2030 and achieve a net-zero carbon footprint 20 years ahead of the Netherlands.
 As the energy sector is undergoing a radical transformation towards a zero-carbon future, The Hague is rapidly developing into an internationally leading centre of “new energy” activities.

 Our strategic partners